Paper Converting Rollers

 Tissue and soft paper structures need a gentler compression response because the sheet can deform more easily under contact.

-Typical Line Sections and Roller Positions
+Typical Line Sections and What Usually Matters

-Embossing support positions
+Embossing support or pressure-support sections

 Common Problems

-Common Build Directions
+Common Build Directions in Paper Converting Projects

 Different paper grades and line sections usually push the build in different directions.